Sekuraz/bachelorthesis/thesis/chapters/openmp_tasking.md

 This allows shortcuts in the memory sharing logic of the runtime.

 ## `mergeable` clause
-If a task has a mergeable clause and is an included task \footnote{See paragraph \ref{final-clause} for the definition.}
+If a task has a mergeable clause and is an included task \footnote{See section \ref{final-clause} for the definition.}
 the task may be executed within the same data environment as the generating task.
 This further reduces overhead of an included task.